-nv ey ed that can be conveyed on a Stereotype that extends the Information Flow connector.
+Set this constraint to restrict the Information Items that can be conveyed on a Stereotype that extends the Information Flow connector.

 In the Profile example, a Meta-Constraint connector is drawn from stereotype OperationalExchange to OperationalExchangeItem and the constraint is specified as 'conveyed' on the tag 'umlRole' in the 'Tags' tab of the Properties window for the connector.
 This means that when an OperationalExchange connector is drawn, the Information Items that can be conveyed on the connector are restricted to OperationalExchangeItem stereotyped elements.